yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/robot-testing.md

 ### Inverse Kinematics

 This command sets the robot’s vector motion.
-You can set the velocity for each axis individually and press **Send**.
+The velocity for each axis can be set individually before pressing **Send**.
 Press **Stop** to halt the robot.
 The robot should move in the desired direction.

 Please ensure the robot is lifted when sending commands.
 Otherwise, the robot may move and cause damage.
 {.alert .alert-danger}